aabbtree77/miniguestlog/README.md

 It is possible to use MaxMind via http fetch directly, but this saves some network traffic.
 A premature optimization likely.

-MaxMind is amazing.
-The free version is sufficiently accurate and also provides the accuracy radius, but I do not use the latter.
+The free GeoLite2 version is sufficiently accurate and also provides the accuracy radius, but I do not use the latter.

-The commercial version adds more accuracy and location granularity (district and postal code), it can also detect a VPN/Tor/Hosting Provider/Data Center which might be useful for fraud prevention and tailoring regional content.
+The commercial version adds more accuracy and location granularity (district and postal code).
+It can also detect a VPN/Tor/Hosting Provider/Data Center.
+This is seriously applied in fraud prevention, regional content tailoring, blocking access from sanctioned countries, Tax/VAT calculation by customer location, alcohol/tobacco ads regulation, banking/compliance.

+## **Security!**

+I have limited my MongoDB collection to 10MB and 200 documents (the free MongoDB Atlas plan provides a lot more, 512MB storage).

+This is a capped collection, the newest document overwrites the oldest one, so an attacker can only flood the server API, but it won't crash the server.

+The frontend is set to retrieve only 50 latest items, all at once, so it should not hang the browser.

+Typically, it will be less than 250KB of data to download.
+The log is visible to everyone as there is no sensitive data.

+If .env leaks/is commited by accident, MaxMind's generated key is compromised.
+In the worst case scenario, someone can start downloading free data from MaxMind building some kind of DDoS on them, resulting in the blocking of the account.
+This is not a big deal, but better to regenerate the key sometimes, at least this is why all this hassle with keys is created there.
+Downloading their DB puts some pressure on their servers, they want to have a certain control and monitoring via those keys.

 ## Mermaid

-Mermaid diagrams look good for simple diagrams, but I would no longer use them for anything.
-See the figure above, the automated node placement is very suboptimal, styling tedious and buggy/nontrivial.
+Mermaid diagrams look good for simple diagrams, but I would no longer use them much.
+See the figure above, the automated node placement is very suboptimal, styling tedious and buggy/nontrivial/non-fun.

 Next time I will use Excalidraw or draw.io (app.diagrams.net).
+On the other hand, ChatGPT might be able to style and optimize Mermaid diagrams, maybe even generate them.

 ## A Year Later: 2004

 This small web app runs for over a year continuously (since January 2024).
 It takes one click to redeploy the newest github commit on render.com, but the free plan with cold starts is somewhat annoying.
 It solves the problem though, I can log my visitors.
-After all, this is for me to see a visitor, not for the masses, I can wait.
+After all, this is for me to see visitor data, not for the masses, I can wait.

 MERN (Express) is simpler than metaframeworks, but they all lack built-in authentication and inexpensive hassle-free hosting.
-[MongoDB](https://www.mongodb.com/pricing) starts at 8 cents/hour for 10GB, while render.com is at least 20$/month just like Vercel, and the caps or their lack is always scary for an indie developer.
+[MongoDB](https://www.mongodb.com/pricing) starts at 8 cents/hour for 10GB, while render.com is at least 20$/month just like Vercel.
+Going serverless is not viable for an indie developer due to the possibility to mess up payment caps.

 ~~I plan to go with [Better Auth](https://www.better-auth.com/) and SQLite, all self-hosted on Hetzner, but it is not clear how to achieve the productivity and ease of managed clouds.
 [Turso](https://turso.tech/pricing) looks generous enough at the moment.
 PocketBase is also worth trying to avoid coding everything from scratch, with some chance to keep everything under control.~~